-Drugs and Drug Law in Red Deer
+Drugs and Drug Law

 In Alberta and indeed all of Canada, drugs and some other substances are legislatively controlled by a combination of the Criminal Code and the Controlled Drugs and Substances Act.
 Basically all drugs are categorized into different categories, and then the obtaining, possessing, trafficking and cultivating of the different drugs is dealt with in detail.
 There are special rules regarding search and seizure as well as for the obtaining of search warrants.
 The Canadian Charter of Rights and Freedoms generally applies.